krzemienski/awesome-from-stars/README.md

 * [ag-ui-protocol/ag-ui](https://github.com/ag-ui-protocol/ag-ui): AG-UI: the Agent-User Interaction Protocol.
 Bring Agents into Frontend Applications.
 * [portainer/agent](https://github.com/portainer/agent): The Portainer agent
 * [browserbase/agent-browse](https://github.com/browserbase/agent-browse): Claude Agent SDK with a web browsing tool
-* [mylukin/agent-foreman](https://github.com/mylukin/agent-foreman): Long Task Harness for AI agents - feature-driven development with external memory
+* [mylukin/agent-foreman](https://github.com/mylukin/agent-foreman): Stop AI agents from half-building features.
+Ship complete code in one session.
 * [microsoft/agent-framework](https://github.com/microsoft/agent-framework): A framework for building, orchestrating and deploying AI agents and multi-agent workflows with support for Python and .NET.
 * [buildermethods/agent-os](https://github.com/buildermethods/agent-os): Agent OS is a system for better planning and executing software development tasks with your AI agents.
 * [agi-inc/agent-protocol](https://github.com/agi-inc/agent-protocol): Common interface for interacting with AI agents.
 The protocol is tech stack agnostic - you can use it with any framework for building agents.